pyt-team/TopoEmbedX/docs/contributing/index.rst

 There are many other optional sections you can include which are very helpful.
 For example: Raises, See Also, Notes, Examples, References, etc.

 N.B.
-Within Notes, you can
+Within Notes, you can:

 - include LaTex code
 - cite references in text using ids placed in References

 Docstring Examples
 ~~~~~~~~~~~~~~~~~~